One of the greatest skills you can possess in the real estate business is the ability to create compelling listings that sell properties quickly.

-As you can see – we’re simply answering the reader’s most pressing initial question (i.e. – “What am I looking at?”) and to giving them a reason to keep reading.
+As you can see, I'm simply answering the reader’s most pressing initial question: “What am I looking at?”
+I'm giving them a reason to keep reading.

 This is where the real fun begins.
 The idea in this section is to do two things:

-- Any Recent Updates or Renovations, e.g. – windows, doors, appliances
+- Recent updates or renovations, e.g., windows, doors, appliances.

-- Any Unique Characteristics, e.g. – scenic overlook, basketball court, lakefront lot
+- Unique characteristics, e.g., scenic overlook, basketball court, lakefront lot, etc.

-2. Describe the Property in a Compelling and Inspiring Way
+II.
+Describe the property in a compelling and inspiring way.

 new furnace, air conditioning unit. all appliances includes.
 Huge deck off back of home. walk out in basement to back yard which is fenced in.
 Lots of updates done.
 1 stall attached garage with finished breezeway.

 You’ll love this charming, two-story cottage with spectacular panoramic views of Otter Lake.
 This three-bedroom, two-bathroom home with a two-stall garage will give you 1,700 sq. ft. of generous space to move about (without losing that quaint, cozy atmosphere when it's time to cuddle up by the fireplace with a good book).